BoBkiNN/IndigoI18n/README.md

 For full syntax details and rules, see the [wiki page](https://github.com/BoBkiNN/IndigoI18n/wiki/Template-Syntax).

-## 🧱 Extending IndigoI18n
+## 🎨 Customization

 Customize IndigoI18n by adding argument converters, renderers, and mixins, or by subclassing and overriding behavior for high-level APIs.

-Full details and examples are on the [wiki page](https://github.com/BoBkiNN/IndigoI18n/wiki/Extending).
+Full details and examples are on the [wiki page](https://github.com/BoBkiNN/IndigoI18n/wiki/Customization).